Le Pianelle

 Bramaterra

-Cristiano Garella is a leading winemaker in this area with a number of vintages under his belt.
-His style is clean but transparent, his goal being to maximize the native character and flavors from this very distinctive Nebbiolo terroir.
-Planted at between 270-380 meters above sea level (900-1,250 feet), in a combination of yellow-orange marine sand and brownish porphyric sand of volcanic origin.
-Vines were planted in 2007-8.
-No use of chemical fertilizer or herbicide.
+Cristiano Garella is a partner here at Le Pianelle, and consults for other wineries in northern Piedmont too.
+His style is traditional, clean and transparent, his goal being to maximize the native character of this very distinctive Nebbiolo terroir.
+This estate Bramaterra is made of Nebbiolo (roughly 90% of the wine, depending on vintage) and Vespolina.
+The vines are planted at 270-380 meters above sea level (900-1,250 feet), in a combination of yellow-orange marine sand and brownish porphyric sand of volcanic origin.
+The vines were planted in 2007-8, and are farmed without the use of chemical fertilizer or herbicide.

-The grapes were destemmed, pressed, and fermented in conical wooden fermenters, with a total maceration of 20 days (Croatina), 26 days (Vespolina), and 34 days (Nebbiolo).
-The Nebbiolo is then aged for 20 months in large barrels before bottling, while the Vespolina and Croatina are aged for the same period of time in used barriques.
+The grapes were destemmed, pressed, and fermented in conical wooden fermenters, with a total maceration of about 26 days for the Vespolina, and 34 days for the Nebbiolo.
+The Nebbiolo is then aged for 20 months in large barrels before bottling, while the Vespolina is aged for the same period of time in used barriques.
 Normally only two rackings are necessary, to preserve the aromatic integrity of the wine.

 Rosso ‘al forte’